bardpedersen/INF205/README.md

 sphere nb: 36   i: 52    Rank nb : 2     Nb collisions : 3464<br />
 sphere nb: 39   i: 53    Rank nb : 2     Nb collisions : 3249<br />
 ...<br />

+## Further work
+In the function move_sphere the code repeats itself two times, this can be moved into another function.

+With the MPI after each iteration, we can keep the best coordinates.

+Another idea we can try is to place the large ones first, then the smaller ones, and then the smallest.
+Like if you have a barrel, then you fill it with a large stone, then a small stone, then gravel, then finner gravel, then sand, then silt, then clay.

 ## Acknowledgements
 Our code is built upon Martin Thomas Horsch's code that he shared with the class.
 The folder "sphere-benchmark" is in its original state from Martin Thomas Horsch.
 The folder "Monte_carlo" is heavily based on Martin Thomas Horsch's code but we added the function to move the spheres around.The folders: "Monte_carlo_split_box" and "Monte_carlo_split_box_fast" are based on "Monte_carlo" folder which contains Martin Thomas Horsch's code.